-Research Staff Qualifications and Training
+Research Personnel Qualifications and Training

 One of the primary responsibilities of the IACUC is to ensure that research personnel have the qualifications and training necessary to perform proposed work using animal subjects.
 One method of providing this assurance is Section VI in the "Proposal to Use Laboratory Animals in Research and Teaching," which not only describes the IACUC's training requirements but also requires that the Project Director specifically describe the species-specific experience/training history of each participant and their role in the study.

-Contents of Level 2 Training Seminar Packet
+Contents of Level II Packet:

 National Association for Biomedical Research (NABR) 1999 Issue Updates

 Cost of Caring: Recognizing Human Emotions in the Care of Laboratory Animals; American Association for Laboratory Animal Sciences (AALAS Booklet)

 IACUC Policy Reporting and Investigation Animal Welfare Concerns

 The Research Resources Facility (RRF) has been offering Level III training for Principal Investigators and laboratory personnel on an individualized basis.
 Generalized Level III training consists of standard techniques: appropriate animal handling and restraint, physical exam, blood collection (intravascular, vessel stick, terminal cardiac puncture), injection techniques (subcutaneous, intravascular, intraperitoneal, intramuscular), and euthanasia.